Print Server | Scheduled Task to Clear Jobs and Services

 echo

-This script does the following: stops spooler service, deletes all job files in C:\WINDOWS\system32\spool\PRINTERS, then starts the spooler service.
+In a nutshell, this script performs the following tasks: it halts the spooler service, removes all print job files located in C:\WINDOWS\system32\spool\PRINTERS, and then restarts the spooler service.

 Scheduled Task